Building a serverless application with Go, Google Cloud Run and Firebase

 }

-We have our framework almost ready now. :) It’s time to use that.
+We have our framework almost ready now. :) It’s time to use it.
 We can call server.RunHTTPServer in the trainings service.

 package main